-Main Points (based on notes from sources): Sources: notes nom sources).
-Graydon et al. (2018).
-Gambling despite financial lossthe 1) addiction of some role of losses disguised as wins in multi-line slots. people 2) design of machines Journal Addiction 3) distribution of profits Book by Schüll (2012).
-Addiction by design: Machine gambling in Las Vegas
+Main Points (based on notes from sources): Sources: , Graydon et al. (2018).
+Gambling despite financial lossthe 1) addiction of some role of losses disguised as wins in multi-line slots. people 2) design of Journal Addiction machines 3) distribution of Book by Schüll (2012).
+Addiction by design: Machine profits gambling in Las Vegas

-Thesis Statement: Casino gambling should be banned for two primary reasons: the machines are designed to addict people, and gambling addiction has serious costs for local communities.
+Thesis Statement: Casino gambling should be banned for two primary reasons: the machines are designed to addict people, and gambling in general has serious costs for local communities.